 - First, the registration process has an inherent conflict of interest.
 The responsibility for generating and evaluating (eco) toxicity data and performing the risk assessment lies with the producer or importer of the chemical, i.e. an actor that has a clear economic interest in the outcome of the process.

 - Second, it is unclear if the REACH legislation can deliver comprehensive and correct assessments that are suitable for decision-making.
 Both the German Federal Institute for Risk Assessment (BfR) and the European Commission have performedevaluations of REACH registrations – and they both conclude that there is a remarkable lack of compliance from thechemicals industry, and that the information provided is often not sufficient for authorities to identify and prioritise theneed for action.

-Thirdly, ECHA is only required to perform compliancechecks on a small percentage of the registered risk assessments (5% per tonnage band).
-Consequently, 95% of the riskassessments provided by the industry may not be checked forlegal compliance.
+Thirdly, ECHA performs compliance checks on a relatively small percentage of the registered risk assessments (20% per tonnage band).
+Consequently, 80% of the risk assessments provided by the industry may not be checked for legal com-pliance.